You-Gao/Blog/_fun/2024-07-13-a-short-hike.md

 *A Short Hike* effectively blends simple mechanics with deep, meaningful themes.
 The journey up the mountain is a testament to the player's growth, mirroring real-life experiences of learning, exploration, and the satisfaction of achieving personal goals.
 Through its design, the game creates a fulfilling and introspective experience for the player.

-My reflections on the game has made me want to go on a real hike.
-The only reason why I have never been on a hike was because of an unfounded bias.
-I always thought of them like stick-to-the-path adventures and boring walking.
+My reflections on the game have made me want to go on a real hike.
+The only reason I have never been on a hike was because of an unfounded bias.
+I always thought of them as stick-to-the-path adventures and boring walking.

 The motivator missing for me was other people.
-In the actual world, a hiker wouldn't encounter a shady person asking you to complete tasks for them.
+In the actual world, a hiker wouldn't encounter a shady person asking them to complete tasks for them.
 Everything I have written about the themes and aesthetics in *A Short Hike* equally applies to real-life hiking, so go "*touch some grass*".

 Here is a clip of *A Short Hike*.

-<iframe class="py-3" width="100%" height="350" src="https://www.youtube.com/embed/KEJDFSUUzCo?si=__ZUXXb8rP5HVS-5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+{% include video.html src="https://www.youtube.com/embed/KEJDFSUUzCo?si=__ZUXXb8rP5HVS-5" %}

 If you want to play the game: [https://ashorthike.com/](https://ashorthike.com/)